mever-team/FairBench/README.md

 🧱 Build measures from simpler blocks<br>
 📈 Fairness reports and stamps <br>
 ⚖️ Multivalue multiattribute <br>
-🧪 Backtrack,filter, and reorganize computations<br>
+🧪 Backtrack, filter,combine, and reorganize computations<br>
 🖥️ ML and LLM compatible: *numpy,pandas,torch,tensorflow,jax,transformers,ollama*

 *FairBench strives to be compatible with the latest Python release, but compatibility delays of third-party ML libraries usually mean that only the language's previous release is tested and stable (currently 3.12).*

 ## 🔗 Material